Pennsylvania Department of Health

 Observations:

-Based on a review of nurse staffing and staff interview, it was determined that the facility failed to ensure the minimum nurse aide staff to resident ratio was provided on each shift for two shifts out of 44 reviewed.
+Based on a review of nurse staffing and staff interview, it was determined that the facility failed to ensure the minimum nurse aide staff to resident ratio was provided on each shift for 8 shifts out of 21 reviewed.

 Findings include:

-A review of the facility's weekly staffing records revealed that on the following dates the facility failed to provide minimum nurse aide staff of 1:12 on the evening shift and 1:20 on the night shift based on the facility's census.
+A review of the facility's weekly staffing records revealed that on the following dates the facility failed to provide minimum nurse aide staff of 1:10 on the day shift, 1:11 on the evening shift, and 1:15 on the night shift based on the facility's census per the regulation that was effective July 1, 2024.

 On the above dates mentioned no additional excess higher-level staff were available to compensate this deficiency.